-The University Certificates in Drama and the Environment, Education and the Environment and
+University Certificates in Drama and the Environment, Education and the Environment, Micah Studies, Youth Ministry and University Diploma in Church Music

-Micah Studies, are normally followed by students in a bachelor's degree program.
+The University Certificates in Drama and the Environment, Education and the Environment, Micah Studies, and Youth Ministry are normally followed by students in a bachelor's degree program.
 The University Diploma in Church Music is normally followed by students in a B.A.
 Music or B.Mus. program.

 Students who are not currently enrolled in a bachelor's degree at King's must be in possession of an earned undergraduate degree and present the prerequisites for the courses in the certificate.
 The degree must be from an acceptable institution.
 In Canada the institution must be a member of the Association of Universities and Colleges in Canada (AUCC) or its programs must be accredited by the Campus Alberta Quality Council (formerly the Private Colleges Accreditation Board).
 For information on acceptable institutions outside of Canada, please contact the Office of the Registrar.
+Applicants who wish to complete the University Certificate in Youth Ministry without an acceptable degree should also contact the office of the Registrar regarding appealing this requirement.